Mathematics, MS

 Graduate Assistantships

 The Department of Mathematics and Statistical Sciences annually awards graduate assistantships for work within the department.
-All of these positions pay an annual stipend plus a waiver of tuition.
-For the details of the nature of the work, please visit the assistantships page of the Department of Mathematics website.
+These positions come with a salary, tuition waiver, and subsidized health insurance.
+For the details of the nature of the work, please visit the assistantships page of the Department of Mathematics and Statistical Sciences website.

 Admissions